Information “leads to” a successful SEC action if it causes the SEC to:

-Whistleblowers have enabled the SEC to protect investors, halt ongoing fraud, and order more than $2.7 billion in total monetary sanctions against wrongdoers.
+Whistleblowers have enabled the SEC to protect investors and halt ongoing fraud.
 The largest SEC whistleblower awards to date are $114 million and $50 million.

 For more information about whistleblower rewards and bounties, contact the SEC whistleblower lawyers at Zuckerman Law at 202-262-8959.
 And click below to hear SEC whistleblower lawyer Matt Stock’s tips for SEC whistleblowers:

 To learn more about the SEC Whistleblower Program, download Zuckerman Law’s eBook: SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award:

 Tips for Qualifying for an SEC Whistleblower Award